philipturner/ue5-nanite-macos/README.md

 > \*I tried passing `-FORCELOGFLUSH` as an "argument passed on launch" to the `UnrealEditor.app` in Xcode schemes.
 I also tried passing `FORCELOGFLUSH=1` (without a dash) and had to prepend it with `YES` to open `YES.uproject`.
 I got the idea from [this thread](https://forums.unrealengine.com/t/flush-log-file-on-critical-error/359971).
 I couldn't tell whether the output stream's behavior changed, but it didn't show certain messages I had created immediately before the crash.
 Finally,

 I made one last attempt to flush the log before the crash (below).
-Even this did not work.
+This did not work.

 ```
 fflush(stdout);